Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 2/README.md

 White lines:
 - Solid white line: Stay within your lane, often marking the edge of the road.
 - Broken white line: You can change lanes when safe to do so.
+- Small short Square Lines:  Lane is coming to an end, merge over or exit.

 Yellow lines:
 - Solid yellow line: Do not cross the center line to pass.